Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density for affine invariant manifolds

+\begin{corollary} Let ${\cal C}_+$ be an affine invariant manifold of rank $\ell\geq 2$.
+Then there is a horizontally periodic surface $(X,\omega)\in {\cal C}_+$ which admits an abelian group $D$ of rank $\ell$ of piecewise affine automorphisms.
+The group $D$ acts on $S$ as a group of Dehn-multitwists, and it acts on $H^1(S,\mathbb{R})$ as a group of transvections of rank $\ell$. \end{corollary} \begin{proof} By Theorem 1.10 of \cite{W15} and its proof (more precisely the results in Section 8 of \cite{W15}), the affine invariant manifold ${\cal C}_+$ contains a horizontally periodic surface $(X,\omega)$ which admits a decomposition into $\ell$ cylinder families ${\cal Y}_1,\dots,{\cal Y}_\ell$ with the properties stated in Lemma \ref{rational}.
+Moreover, for each $i$ and each $t$ the image of $X$ under the vertical stretch $a_t^{{\cal Y}_i}(X)$ is contained in ${\cal C}_+$.
+These vertical stretches commute.

+The vertical stretch $a_t^{{\cal Y}_i}$ changes the heights of the horizontal cylinders in the family ${\cal Y}_i$ while keeping their circumferences fixed.
+The image translation surfaces are horizontally periodic.
+Using Lemma \ref{rational}, this implies that we can find $t_1,\dots,t_\ell\in \mathbb{R}$ so that the modulus of \emph{every} horizontal cylinder in is rational.

+Using again the results in Section 8 of \cite{W15}, the affine invariant manifold ${\cal C}_+$ contains the images of the translation surface $Z$ under the cylinder shears $u_t^{{\cal Y}_i}(Z)$ where by abuse of notation, we denote again by ${\cal Y}_i$ the cylinder family on $Z$ which is the image of the horizontal cylinder family ${\cal Y}_i$ on $(X,\omega)$.
+As the moduli of all cylinders in the family ${\cal Y}_i$ are rational, these cylinder shears are eventually periodic.
+This means that for each $i$ there exists some number $r_i>0$ such that for some fixed marking of $Z$, the surface $u_{r_i}^{{\cal Y}_i}(Z)$ is the image of $Z$ by a Dehn multitwist $T_i$ about the core curves of the cylinders in ${\cal Y}_i$.

+Since the core curves of the horizontal cylinders in $Z$ are pairwise disjoint, the Dehn multitwists $T_i$ commute.
+Therefore these multitwists generate an abelian group of rank $\ell$ of piecewise affine automorphisms of $Z$.
+The multitwist $T_i$ acts as a transvection on $H_1(S,\mathbb{R})$ by some multiple of the homology class defined by the family ${\cal Y}_i$.
+The proposition now follows from another application of Theorem 1.10 of \cite{W15}: The rank of the subspace of $H_1(S,\mathbb{R})$ spanned by the homology classes of the cylinder families ${\cal Y}_i$ $(i\leq \ell)$ equals $\ell$. \end{proof}

-The following result is the analog of the first part of Corollary \ref{connected} for affine invariant manifolds.
-It is a consequence of work of Wright \cite{W15}.
-For its formulation, as in Section 3 we define an affine invariant manifold ${\cal C}_+$ of rank $\ell$ to be \emph{locally Zariski dense} if for every open contractible subset $U$ of ${\cal C}_+$ the subgroup of $Sp(2\ell,\mathbb{R})$ generated by the monodromy of those periodic orbits for $\Phi^t$ in ${\cal C}_+$ which pass through $U$ (as introduced in Section 3) is Zariski dense in $Sp(2\ell,\mathbb{R})$.
+The following result is the analogue of the first part of Corollary \ref{connected} for affine invariant manifolds.
+For its formulation, we define as in Section 3 an affine invariant manifold ${\cal C}_+$ of rank $\ell$ to be \emph{locally Zariski dense} if for every open contractible subset $U$ of ${\cal C}_+$ the subsemigroup of $Sp(2\ell,\mathbb{R})$ generated by the monodromy of those periodic orbits for $\Phi^t$ in ${\cal C}_+$ which pass through $U$ is Zariski dense in $Sp(2\ell,\mathbb{R})$.
 Note that this makes sense because the bundle ${\cal Z}\to {\cal C}_+$ is flat and therefore admits a family of canonical symplectic trivializations over the contractible set $U$.
-Replacing one of these trivializations by another one changes the local monodromoy group by a conjugation.
+Replacing one of these trivializations by another one changes the local monodromy group by a conjugation.